HelmholtzAI-Consultants-Munich/data-centric-platform/src/client/README.md

   Here you will need to select the directories which we will be using throughout the data centric workflow.
 The following directories need to be defined:

-  * **Uncurated dataset path:** This folder should initially contain all images of your dataset.
-They may or may not be accompanied by corresponding segmentations, but if they do, the segmentations should have the same filename as the image followed by the ending defined in ```setup/seg_name_string```, deifned in ```server/dcp_server/config.cfg``` (default extension is _seg)
+  * **Uncurated dataset path:** This folder is intended to store all images of your dataset.
+These images may be accompanied by corresponding segmentations.
+If present, segmentation files should share the same filename as their associated image, appended with a suffix as specified in 'setup/seg_name_string', defined in ```server/dcp_server/config.cfg``` (default: '_seg').
   * **Curation in progress path:(Optional)** Images for which the segmentation is a work in progress should be moved here.
 Each image in this folder can have one or multiple segmentations corresponding to it (by changing the filename of the segmentation in the napari layer list after editing it, see **Viewer**).
 If you do not want to use an intermediate working dir, you can skip setting a path to this directory (it is not required).
 No future functions affect this directory, it is only used to move to and from the uncurated and curated directories.
-  * **Curated dataset path:** This folder should contain images along with their final segmentations. **Only** move images here when the segmentation is complete and finalised, you won't be able to change them after they have been moved here.
+  * **Curated dataset path:** This folder is intended to contain images along with their final segmentations. **Only** move images here when the segmentation is complete and finalised, you won't be able to change them after they have been moved here.
 These are then used for training your model.

 4. **Setting paths**